UI access and password settings by service

 Therefore, it is recommended to access the Ambari UI and perform tasks rather than directly accessing the cluster to change files and run scripts.

-Here's how to change your Zeppelin Notebook password.
+To change your Zeppelin Notebook password:

 1. After accessing the Ambari UI, log in with the cluster admin account ID and password.